rajch/interim-weavedocs/docs/building.md

 Apart from the `weave` shell script, Weave Net is delivered as a set of container images.
 There is no distribution-specific packaging, so in principle it shouldn't matter which Linux distribution you build under.
-But naturally, Docker is a prerequisite (version 1.6.0 or later).
+But naturally, Docker is a prerequisite (version 1.12.0 or later).

+    **Note:** The following information is now obsolete.
+Weave Net is now maintained by the community, and one of the first things that changed in this model was the build process.
+The new process is still being fine-tuned, and will be documented here once done.
+In the meantime, you can look at [https://github.com/rajch/weave/blob/master/reweave/BUILDING.md](https://github.com/rajch/weave/blob/master/reweave/BUILDING.md) to see the current state of the process.

+    The current documentation is being kept in for now, until it can be replaced.

 The only way to build is by using the the build container; the `Makefile` is setup to make this transparent.
 This method is